codr7/lila/README.md

 #### Fun
 Functions are generic with fixed arity.

 Arguments have type `Any` by default, which doesn't allow missing values.
+Calling missing functions triggers compile time errors.

 ```
   {